-Caroline Weir's stunning 25-yard strike sealed a historic derby victory for Manchester City in front of a record Women's Super League crowd of 31,213 at the Etihad Stadium.
+Caroline Weir's stunning chip sealed a memorable 3-0 derby victory for Manchester City over title rivals Manchester United in the Women's Super League on Friday night.

 Weir spotted Mary Earps off her line and placed the ball perfectly into the far corner with six minutes remaining to lift City above their opponents in the table.

 Lucy Bronze (23) and Lauren Hemp (71) put Gareth Taylor's side in control on a bitterly cold night as United struggled to breach their mean defence.

 The victory moves them into second, just two points behind leaders Chelsea and one point above United, who have played a game more than both the sides above them.

 How City leapfrogged United...

 After a dull opening quarter to the match, the first shot of the evening brought the first goal and left Casey Stoney pulling her hair out on the sideline.